Relationships and Sex Education 2020-2021

 E-mail address: firstname.lastname@example.org

-Relationships and Sexual Health Education (RSE) lessons take place in PSHEE lessons in the summer term.
+Relationships and Sex Education (RSE) lessons take place in PSHE lessons in the summer term.
 The purpose of RSE is to provide knowledge and understanding of how the human body changes during puberty and how to form healthy, safe relationships.
 Pupils will learn about the processes of human reproduction, within the context of relationships based on love and respect.
 They will develop attitudes and an understanding which will help them to form relationships in a responsible and healthy manner.
-They will gain an appreciation of the value of stable family life, including the responsibilities of parenthood and marriage.
+They will gain an appreciation of the value of stable family life, including the responsibilities of parenthood and marriage

 RSE lessons contain accurate and relevant information about the physical and emotional changes that children and young people will experience through their formative years and into adulthood.
 We aim to establish an awareness of the importance of stable family life and relationships, including the responsibilities of parenthood and commitment.